Lyman Alpha line properties at $z \simeq 3.78$ and their environmental dependence: a case study around a massive proto-cluster: Discussion

 Figure \ref{escapefraction} shows the evolution with redshift of $\mathrm{SFRD}_{\mathrm{Ly}{\alpha}}/\mathrm{SFRD}_{\mathrm{UV}} \propto \xi_{\rm ion} \cdot f_{\rm esc}$ for our work, together with values from \citet{Sobral2018}.
 The overall trend is for the SFRD ratio to slowly increase with redshift from below $5\%$ to above $\sim 10\%$ in the redshift range $z \sim 2-4$, reaching $35\%$ at redshift $z \sim 5.5$.
 Our estimated ratio of ${\rm SFRD_{\rm Ly\alpha}/SFRD_{\rm UV}}$ is consistent with other measurements from the literature at a similar redshift, with a value of $\sim 10\%$.
 We fit the redshift evolution of $\mathrm{SFRD}_{\mathrm{Ly}{\alpha}}/\mathrm{SFRD}_{\mathrm{UV}}$ with an exponential function of $1+z$ and obtain a best-fit result in the form of

-An increase in the SFRD with redshift corresponds to both a change in the amount of ionizing radiation available, as well as a change in the ISM properties \citep[see][]{Sobral2018}.
+An increase in the SFRD with redshift corresponds to both a change in the amount of ionizing radiation available, as well as a change in the ISM properties.
+In particular, \citet{Sobral2018} argue that modelling the change in $\xi_{\rm ion}$ as a linear evolution with $(1+z)$ results in substantial evolution of $f_{\rm esc}$ with redshift.
 The general trend seems to suggest that with cosmic time a larger fraction of SFR activity happens in dust-obscured environments.
 At $z\approx3.8$, the majority of stars are formed in a dust-rich environment, allowing for a very small amount of \lya radiation to escape from these galaxies.
+Several high-redshift proto-clusters show evidence of massive dusty galaxies; e.g., dusty sub-millimeter galaxies are detected in a $z = 4.3$ proto-cluster \citep{Miller2018, Hill2020, Rotermund2021}.
+The detection of an increase in the escape fraction of LAEs with redshift suggests the scenario in which the amount of dust in this lower mass galaxies increases with cosmic time.